lukeejano/odin-landing-page/README.txt

 A basic landing page for the odin project.
 This project will contain HTML and CSS.
 I will be demonstrating my understanding of flexbox.
-This webpage will be awesome. --15 oct 2022| 9:23am.
+This webpage will be awesome. --15 oct 2022 | 9:23am.
+End result looks like this I guess, there are some thing I wish I did differently but all up, I think its pretty good. --16 oct 2022 | 4:08pm.